 Recovering from surgery is almost always painful.
 Pain medicine has its place, but also has consequences on organs such as the kidneys and liver.
 Not to mention effects such as drowsiness, constipation, loss of mental acuity and depending on the class of pain control – addictiveness.

 As discussed throughout this article, reducing swelling and lymph congestion lowers pain producing chemicals and joint restriction.
 Which usually leads to less pain and higher quality movement.
+An additional benefit of lymphatic drainage massage is the deep feeling of relaxation which can assist with dealing with pain and discomfort.
+Also the feeling of support you receive from competent and caring professional lymphatic therapist.

 Lymphatic drainage self-massage